 In contrast quantum Monte Carlo (QMC) methods display high accuracy, scale as a small power of the system size (typically N3), require little memory, and can scale almost perfectly across many thousands of CPU cores.
 In addition, QMC methods are applicable to systems that exhibit strong non-dynamical correlation effects, and to excited states.
 Moving toward scalable, fault tolerant and low-limited methods, that preserve our needs for accuracy and transferability, paves the way for cloud-based quantum mechanical research.

-For more information, contact the Principal Developer, Dr Manolo Per.
+For more information, contact the Principal Developer and Project Leader Dr Manolo Per.